ansible/molecule/docs/philosophy.md

 Molecule leverages Ansible's declarative nature by using playbooks to manage the entire test lifecycle across all automation domains.
 Whether testing infrastructure provisioning, application deployment, configuration management, or external service integration, this approach ensures consistency between test environments and production patterns while providing familiar syntax for Ansible practitioners.
 The same playbook constructs used for production automation can be used for test environment setup, making tests more representative of real-world usage.

 **Native integration with Ansible constructs**
 Rather than wrapping Ansible as an external tool, Molecule integrates directly with Ansible's inventory system, variable hierarchy, and module ecosystem.
-This tight integration works seamlessly whether you're testing infrastructure modules (cloud resources, networking), application modules (services, configurations), integration modules (APIs, databases), or custom modules.
-The framework eliminates impedance mismatches and ensures that test environments accurately reflect production Ansible usage patterns regardless of the automation domain.
+This tight integration includes native support for external inventory sources, allowing teams to test using existing inventory patterns, dynamic inventory scripts, and inventory plugins.
+The framework works seamlessly whether you're testing infrastructure modules (cloud resources, networking), application modules (services, configurations), integration modules (APIs, databases), or custom modules.
+This eliminates impedance mismatches and ensures that test environments accurately reflect production Ansible usage patterns regardless of the automation domain.

 ### Sequence configuration and workflow control